,

 Assessment and Ongoing Findings

-Doctors must continue to monitor the employee and record his or her progress and document the need for ongoing treatment.
-The WSIB continues paying for all treatments, including medical cannabis treatment, only so long as the employee is benefiting from medical care.
+Doctors must continue to monitor the employee and record progress, documenting the need for ongoing treatment.
+The WSIB continues paying for all treatments, including medical cannabis, only so long as the employee is benefiting from medical care.

 Benefits Must Outweigh Risks

 When undergoing any medical treatment, it’s important to weigh both the benefits and the risks.
-Though it’s considered a natural remedy, this statement is no less true for medical marijuana.
-The WSIB will approve this treatment only when it won’t interfere with other medications an employee is taking or treatments they are receiving.
+Though it’s considered a natural remedy, this remains true for medical marijuana.
+The WSIB will approve treatment only when it won’t interfere with other medications or treatments the employee is receiving.

-As stated previously, the WSIB won’t approve medical cannabis for employees with a history of substance abuse.
-They may also deny those with a personal history, or strong family history, of psychosis.
+The WSIB won’t approve medical cannabis for employees with a history of substance abuse.
+They may also deny approval to those with a personal or strong family history of psychosis.

 How and How Much

 The WSIB requires employees using medical cannabis to take the lowest effective dose possible.
-The daily quantity of dried medical cannabis must not exceed three grams per day while the he milligrams (mg) of THC per day should be no more than 30 mg, but in no case shall exceed 75 mg.
+The daily quantity of dried medical cannabis must not exceed three grams per day.
+The milligrams (mg) of THC per day should be no more than 30 mg, and in no case exceed 75 mg.

-An employee who receives approval to use medical cannabis from his doctor and who meets the WSIB requirements isn’t quite finished yet.
-They must make sure to meet any legal requirements of the province in which he or she lives and works.
+An employee who receives approval to use medical cannabis from their doctor and meets WSIB requirements must also comply with any legal requirements of their province.

 Employees must obtain documentation stating that a doctor approved their medical marijuana usage.
 This information must detail the authorized dosage amount and administration method.
-This document must also state how much THC the medication they’re using contains.
+The document must also state how much THC the medication contains.

 Reimbursement

-An employee who meets all these requirements can have the WSIB pay a reasonable fee for their medical cannabis so long as the drug treats a work-related injury.
+An employee who meets all these requirements can have the WSIB pay a reasonable fee for their medical cannabis, as long as the drug treats a work-related injury.

-In order to receive reimbursement, the employee must register as a client of, and purchase his or her medication from, a hospital or fully licensed medical cannabis vendor.
+To receive reimbursement, the employee must register as a client of, and purchase the medication from, a hospital or fully licensed medical cannabis vendor.
 The WSIB will not reimburse employees for marijuana purchased at a recreational dealer or grown at home.

 The Bottom Line – Workplace Medical’s Perspective

-We can help your organization by providing a strategic review of your absence management program, develop your drug and alcohol policy, and provide services to implement and manage your policy.
+We can help your organization by providing a strategic review of your absence management program, developing your drug and alcohol policy, and providing services to implement and manage your policy.
 Contact us today.